Bilhorod-Dnistrovskyi: Ancient and medieval period

 In the 6th century BC, Milesian colonists founded a settlement named Tyras on the future location of Bilhorod-Dnistrovskyi, which later came under Roman and Byzantine rule.
 In Late Antiquity, the Byzantines built a fortress and named it Asprokastron ("White Castle" - a meaning kept in several languages), but it passed out of their control in the 7th-15th centuries under control of Bulgaria, the cities called Belgorod (white city), as it was the border of the Bulgarian empire.

+Slavic tribes of Tiverians and Ulichs inhabited the region during the period of Kyivan Rus'.
+Between the 12th and 14th centuries the city was used as a haven by princes of Galicia.
 In the 13th century the site was controlled by the Cumans, and became a center of Genoese commercial activity from c.
 1290 on.
 Briefly held by the Second Bulgarian Empire in the early 14th century, by the middle of the century it was a Genoese colony.
 Sfântul Ioan cel Nou (Saint John the New), the patron saint of Moldavia, was martyred in the city in 1330 during a Tatar incursion.
 In 1391, Cetatea Albă was the last city on the right bank of the Dnister to be incorporated into the newly established Principality of Moldova, and for the next century was its second major city, the major port and an important fortress.